psyraxaus/Prosim2GSX/memory-bank/theme-system-refactoring.md

    - Handles font-related operations
    - Includes methods for converting font family strings to FontFamily objects with appropriate fallbacks

-5. **ThemeColorConverter**
-   - Maintains backward compatibility by forwarding calls to the appropriate utility classes
-   - Ensures existing code continues to work without changes

-### Backward Compatibility

-To ensure backward compatibility, the original `ThemeColorConverter` class has been preserved but refactored to forward all calls to the new utility classes.
-This ensures that existing code that uses `ThemeColorConverter` will continue to work without changes.

-Additionally, a `ThemeColorConverterBackwardCompat` class has been created as a backup in case there are any issues with the refactored `ThemeColorConverter` class.
+### Deprecation and Removal

+The original `ThemeColorConverter` class and the `ThemeColorConverterBackwardCompat` class have been deprecated and removed as part of the deprecation plan.
+All code has been updated to use the new utility classes directly.

 ### Documentation